Baro-coder/C_LibLogs/README.md

 ## **License**

 Library is full **open-source software**.
-You can redistribute it and/or modify it under the terms of the **GNU General Public Licence v3**.
+You can redistribute it and/or modify it under the terms of the **GNU General Public License v3**.

 See [*LICENSE*](https://github.com/Baro-coder/C_LibLogs/blob/master/LICENSE) for details.